Skip to Main Content

 Providers, stakeholders, and others may provide comments and request for revisions to The Health Plan Provider Manual by contacting Customer Service at 866-796-0542.
 The most current revision to the Provider Manual can be obtained on our website.

-AHCCCS has contracted with The Health Plan to provide integrated behavioral health and physical health care to Medicaid eligible adults and children, including adults with a Serious Mental Illness (SMI).
-This includes coordinating Medicare and Medicaid benefits for dual-eligible Members.
+AHCCCS has contracted with the Health Plan to provide integrated behavioral health and physical health care to Medicaid eligible adults and children, including adults with a Serious Mental Illness (SMI) and youth with Serious Emotional Disturbance (SED).
+This includes coordinating Medicare and Medicaid benefits for dual-eligible members.
 Integrating the delivery of behavioral and physical health care is essential to improving the overall health and wellness of adults and children.
-From a member perspective, this integrated care approach will improve individual health outcomes, enhance Coordination of Care, and increase Member satisfaction.
+From a member perspective, this integrated care approach will improve individual health outcomes, enhance coordination of care, and increase member satisfaction.
 From a system perspective, it will increase efficiency, reduce administrative burden, and foster transparency and accountability.

 Providers are responsible to facilitate whole person integrated care for our members, coordinating care effectively between and among disciplines.

-Primary Care Providers and Behavioral Health Homes are responsible for providing clinical intakes, assessments, service planning, and coordination of care; verifying Members are receiving the services they need to live safely and successfully in their communities; and verifying Members reach their recovery, resiliency, and wellness goals.
+Primary Care Providers and Integrated Health Homes are responsible for providing clinical intakes, assessments, service planning, and coordination of care; verifying members are receiving the services they need to live safely and successfully in their communities; and verifying members reach their recovery, resiliency, and wellness goals.

-Specialty Providers are responsible for delivering specialty services and programs as authorized and identified on individualized service plans, regularly reporting progress to Primary Care Providers and/or Behavioral Health Homes and coordinating services with Primary Care Providers and/or Behavioral Health Homes.
+Specialty Providers are responsible for delivering specialty services and programs as authorized and identified on individualized service plans, regularly reporting progress to Primary Care Providers and/or Integrated Health Homes and coordinating services with Primary Care Providers and/or Integrated Health Homes.
 Many specialty provider services require prior authorization.
-Reference Provider Manual Section 12.19 Specialty Provider Requirements for additional information.
+Reference Provider Manual Section 13.20 Specialty Provider Requirements for additional information.

 1. Respect;